open-ephys/commutator-docs/source/coax-commutator/quick-start-guide/index.rst

      visualizer.

 #.
 After confirming the functionality of the commutator, you are ready to mount
-   it and start using it for automated commutation during experiments with `UCLA miniscopes <https://open-ephys.org/miniscope-v4/miniscope-v4>`_ and `ONIX headstages
+   it above your behavioral arena and start using it for automated commutation during experiments with
+   `UCLA miniscopes <https://open-ephys.org/miniscope-v4/miniscope-v4>`_ and `ONIX headstages
    <https://open-ephys.github.io/onix-docs/Hardware%20Guide/Headstages/index.html>`_.